-Romantic Discipline – Seminar leader: Thora Brylowe.
+Romantic Discipline – Seminar leader: Thora Brylowe (U of Colorado-Boulder).
 What might literary studies be if we stopped organizing around the author?
 How would such a reorganization restructure discussions about decolonization, genre, archives, collections, textual scholarship or mediation in the Romantic period?
 How would it change the way we teach Romanticism, traditionally organized around six authors and their circles?
 These broad and open-ended questions are designed to spark thought experiments, conversations and friendly debate.

 Participants will submit (by 1 July 2019) 1000- to 1500-word position/speculation papers for pre-circulation.
 Please come with a ready question for at least one of your fellow participants.